ncphillips/truecoders.io/_coders/micah-weech.markdown

 reviews:
 - teammate: Cody Winton
   body: Micah is an out-of-the-box thinker that provides a different perspective to
     problems.
+He has an ability to accomplish his tasks and the soft skills necessary to provide value to a team.
 I'd recommend Micah for a database role.
 skills:
 - title: Attendance
   rank: 1.1